Our

 Incubating

-eggs vertically cuts down on improper chick positioning
+eggs vertically cuts down on improper chick positioning.
+Our incubator allows

 you to manage your eggs vertically (big end up) like they’d come in an